 Flexible PCB Structure

-The structure of a flexible circuit board is always instrumental for engineers when designing flexible PCBs.
+The structure of a flexible circuit board is always instrumental for engineers when designing flexible PCB.
 Like rigid printed circuit boards, we can classify the flexible PCB as multilayer, double layer, or single-layer circuits.
 While the number of layers can distinguish one flexible PCB from the other, the core structure mostly always remains the same save for the additional layers.

 A single layer flex PCB contains the dielectric film as its base material.
 The material is primarily composed of polyimide that comes highly resistant to temperature and traction.
 Another critical element of the structure entails the electrical conductors consisting of copper.
 It represents the circuit traces and is instrumental in signal transmission.
 Protective finish is also a vital element of the flex PCB structure and comprises of a coverlay or coat.
-The adhesive material concludes the last aspect of the flex PCB structure.
+The adhesive material concludes the last aspect of the single layer fpc structure.
 It gets consisting of epoxy resin or polyethylene.

 One structural difference between a single layer and multilayer flex PCBs involves the PTH (plated through-hole).
 The PTH connects the different conductive layers of the flexible circuit board.
 Additionally, the adhesive material joins the dielectric substrate with the conductive tracks.